Team-Nutshell/nutshellengine-docs/source/module/window_module/index.rst

 Represented by :doc:`/types/WindowModuleInterface/index`.

-The Window Module is a :doc:`/module/index` that take care of window-related functions, such as opening and closing windows, and getting keyboard, mouse and gamepad inputs.
+The Window Module is a :doc:`/module/index` that takes care of window-related functions, such as opening and closing windows, and getting keyboard, mouse and gamepad inputs.

 ====